cloudflare/cloudflare-docs/content/workers/tutorials/create-a-chatgpt-powered-search-plugin/index.md

 difficulty: Intermediate
 pcx_content_type: tutorial
 layout: single
-title: Build a ChatGPT search plugin with Notion & Pinecone
+title: Build a ChatGPT search plugin with Notion and Pinecone
 updated: 2023-08-14
 weight: 1
 ---

-# Build a ChatGPT search plugin with Notion & Pinecone
+# Build a ChatGPT search plugin with Notion and Pinecone

-In this tutorial, you'll use [Langchain](https://js.langchain.com), a JavaScript package for working with large language models, and [Pinecone](http://pinecone.io/), a vector database, to index a [Notion](https://www.notion.so/) workspace.
-You'll then be able to query it using a custom ChatGPT plugin built with Cloudflare Workers.
+In this tutorial, you will use [Langchain](https://js.langchain.com), a JavaScript package for working with large language models, and [Pinecone](http://pinecone.io/), a vector database, to index a [Notion](https://www.notion.so/) workspace.
+You will then be able to query your Notion workspace using a custom ChatGPT plugin built with Cloudflare Workers.

 ![Demo](/images/workers/tutorials/chatgpt-search/demo.gif)